orcfax/docs/docs/project-catalyst/f12-audit.md

 <!-- markdownlint-enable MD013 -->

-The report lists four Info-level findings which the Orcfax team has acknowledged.
+The report lists four Info-level (i.e. advisory) findings which the Orcfax team has acknowledged.
 However, as these do not constitute issues with the on-chain code, Orcfax has decided not to resolve them at this time.
-This decision has been made because resolution would result in a disruption of service for integrators; if or when an update to the Orcfax on-chain service is needed, these findings will be reevaluated.
-This business decision balances reliability and responsibility given that these info-level findings constitute, at worst, tooling concerns.
+This decision has been made because resolution would result in a disruption of service for integrators, and the potential improvements are outweighed by the possible cost of remediation (e.g. the possibility of making new mistakes by renaming or refactoring code); if or when an update to the Orcfax on-chain service is needed, this decision will be reevaluated.
+This business decision balances reliability and responsibility given that these info-level findings in some cases constitute, at worst, tooling concerns.

 The findings can be simplified as follows: